DolphinWorld/udacitySelfDrivingCourse/P2/writeup.md

 ####2.
 The code for making predictions on my final model is located in last code cells (12, 13, 14, 15) of the Ipython notebook.

+The images found in the internet are slightly different from the training set, so it maybe difficult for our training model to recognize them correctly.
+The following are the differences:
+1. The training set were taken from street, the contrast of the image is blurry.
+While the web traffic signs are real sign picture.

+2. Since the training set were taken from street, the angles are various.
+While the web traffic sign are always from front.

+3. The training set has a lot of noises. some of the photos are very dark because of the light condition.
+While the web traffic sign are very clear.

+4. Training set some times contains background objects, which is not in the web traffic signs.

 Here are the results of the prediction:

 | Image			        |     Prediction	        					|